guramritcse/FastChat/README.md

 Apart from this load balancing method we also experimented with the type of messages that were being sent in the network.
 Those being,
 - Single client receiving messages from all the other clients.
-- Every client getting a message from every other client.
+- Each client getting a message from every other client.
 - Randomly sending messages between the existing clients.
 - Randomly switching between direct and group messaging between users that are online.
 - Sending Images combined with messages in all the above techniques.